 What animals are at Lewa Wildlife Conservancy?

+When you travel to Lewa conservancy, you will get an unfettered access to an incredibly beautiful landscape that supports a variety of animals, including antelope, giraffes, elephants, buffalos and other herbivores that upkeeps striking cheetahs, stealthy leopards, mighty lions, brutal wild dogs and other predators.
 The most notable conservation efforts at Lewa are those focused on black rhinos and grevy’s zebras.
 The success of these efforts has resulted in a 6% increase in the resident black rhino population, and the surge of the world’s largest population of grevy’s zebras.
 10% of Kenya’s black rhinos exist at Lewa with its strong patrolling force.

 Enjoy a myriad of activities available at Lewa, such as traditional game drives, bush walks, Maasai village visits, fishing trips to Lake Rutundu on Mount Kenya, horseback safaris, camel rides and others, which you can book with Blavals Adventure.